 Note the text(s) and topic(s) at the center of the lesson.
 (If possible, please provide an electronic copy of the text(s) when you email your completed lesson plan.)

+Read Aloud: Owl Moon by Jane Yolen

 Note the Foundational Skills addressed in lesson (K – 2 only).